 Still, the move to cloud can be a slippery slope for many organizations.
-Successful migration to cloud requires an organization to carefully consider various factors.
+Successful cloud migration requires an organization to consider various factors carefully.

-Deciding what to move: This is probably the most critical part of your cloud migration strategy.
-Organizations that are in the higher end of the cloud adoption spectrum are already migrating their mission-critical data and applications to cloud.
-For beginners though, trying to move everything to the cloud in one go can be a risky move.
+Deciding what to move: This is the most critical part of your cloud migration strategy.
+Organizations on the higher end of the cloud adoption spectrum are already migrating their mission-critical data and applications to the cloud.
+For beginners, though, trying to move everything to the cloud in one go can be risky.

-- However, choose an application that has SOME business impact, not zero impact.
+- However, choose an application with SOME business impact, not zero impact.
 Your business stakeholders should see value in it.

 - Some applications may need redesign before moving to cloud.
 Evaluate the pros and cons.

-Picking the right cloud vendor: Once you have an idea about where to start, you need to understand who your partner should be.
-You will be spoilt for choices when it comes to public cloud service providers.
-If you decide to go with one of the market leadersAWS, Azure or Googleyou still have to weigh in multiple factors before the final call.
+Picking the right cloud vendor: Once you know where to start, you need to understand who your partner should be.
+You will be spoilt for choices regarding public cloud service providers.
+If you decide to go with one of the market leaders—AWS, Azure, or Google—you still have to weigh in multiple factors before the final call.
 A lot of it depends on why you want to move to the cloud in the first place.

-- If business agility is the goal, choose a platform that allows you to quickly transition from legacy systems, deploy new applications quickly and is easy to manage.
-Some cloud vendors promise to reduce idea to implementation time to few minutes, from few months.
+- If business agility is the goal, choose a platform that allows you to transition from legacy systems quickly, deploy new applications quickly, and is easy to manage.
+Some cloud vendors promise to reduce ‘idea to implementation’ time to a few minutes from a few months.

-Get buy-in from business stakeholders: Success of your cloud migration project depends a lot on convincing various stakeholders and winning their support.
+Get buy-in from business stakeholders: The success of your cloud migration project depends a lot on convincing various stakeholders and winning their support.
 The first step is to build a compelling migration business case, which includes: